npaul007/de-nest/README.md

 # De-Nest

-Library that un-nests nested html elements according to your preset conditions

-by Nate Paulemon
+Library that un-nests nested html elements. by Nate Paulemon